 If the interview process goes well, one or more schools will offer you a place in their program.
 Hopefully you’ve narrowed down the list to two or three schools and can soon get down to the final choice.
 You may want to visit the campus again or speak with faculty one more time to be sure.

 Some companies sponsor employees and pay for their stint in business school.
 For students without this luxury, it’s time to secure funding either by scholarship or financial aid.
 The latter comes in the form of federal loans, private loans or even loans from the institution itself.
-For detailed information on financial aid options, including for online college opportunities, visit our guide to financial aid.
+For detailed information on financial aid options, including for online college opportunities.

 The first year means getting your feet wet, meeting fellow students and taking many of your core courses.
 There’s also building relationships with your “pod” or “cluster”, the students you’ll work with on group projects and case studies.
 For online students this may begin with a remote “meet up” via Skype, or, take place in-person with subsequent meetings online.
 Although every school is different, here’s a list of activities online MBA students may face in year one: